akshatha-anil07/HealthBot-AI/README.md

 MediGuide- Your Personal Health Navigator

 ## Overview
 This Healthcare Chatbot is designed to assist users in understanding their symptoms and suggest possible diseases based on the input symptoms.
 It uses machine learning models, specifically a Decision Tree Classifier and Support Vector Machine (SVM), to make predictions about potential health issues.
+We hope to make obtaining a diagnosis more accessible with this chatbot.

 ## Features
 - **Symptom Recognition**: Input symptoms to receive potential disease predictions.